qsuelin/AnimationGraph/README.md

 # Visual-coin
-Visual-coin is a Python console application for visualizing metrics of different blockchain asset in the form of graph or animation.
+Python console application for visualizing metrics of different blockchain asset(s) in customized form(s) of picture or animation.
+It meant to offer an easy monitor tool for the assets' performance.
 The data sources from coinmetrics api V2.
+Default x-axis: Days from the network first got launched.
+Default y-axis: Cumulative Transaction Count.

 ## API reference
 ### Synopsis